danielhoherd/rpi/README.md

-Raspberry Pi relay code.

-* relays - Power relay scripts
+Notes and code about Raspberry Pi projects I've worked on or am interested in.